-- The Committee agreed the measure is sufficiently usable.
+- The Committee agreed the measure meets the usability criteria.
 The developer describes at least four current accountability uses of the measure including public reporting of health plan data. - Some members remained concerned about follow-up frequency, the linkage of follow up care to improved outcomes, and about children who are more complex and potentially less adherent who could fall out of the measure.
-Members also noted the limitations of claims data versus richer data sources that could allow developers to better address these issues. - The Committee ultimately agreed that the benefit of performing follow-up outweighs potential unintended consequences, or burdens of measurement related to requiring follow-ups to be performed more frequently than the evidence provided suggested.
+Members also noted the limitations of claims data versus richer data sources that could allow developers to better address these issues. - The Committee ultimately agreed that the benefit of performing follow-up outweighs potential unintended consequences.